cryostatio/cryostat-legacy/HTTP_API.md

     Should use percent-encoding.

     ###### response
-    `200` - The body is a JSON array of recording option objects.
+    `200` - The result is a JSON array of recording option objects.

     The format of a recording option is `{"name":"$NAME","description":"$DESCRIPTION","defaultValue":"$DEFAULT"}`.

     `401` - User authentication failed.
-The body is an error message.
+The reason is an error message.
     There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

     `404` - The target could not be found.
-The body is an error message.
+The reason is an error message.

     `427` - JMX authentication failed.
-The body is an error message.
+The reason is an error message.
     There will be an `X-JMX-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.

     `500` - There was an unexpected error.
-The body is an error message.
+The reason is an error message.

     `502` - JMX connection failed.
 This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the